chwalters/documentation/rest_api.md

 }
 ```

-If the order haven't match any synapses it will try to run the default synapse if it exists in your settings:
+If the order haven't match any synapses, it will try to execute the default synapse if it exists in the settings:

 ```JSON
 {
   "matched_synapses": [